Insighter2017/Getting-and-Cleaning-Data-Peer-Review-Assignment/README.md

 * Create separate data set that calculates only the average for each activity.
 * Use only one R script to generate both data sets.

 The code creates three separate training and test data sets (X, subject, and y), assigns factor variable names to these tables, and performs a series grep and other string oprations to tidy the data.
-Once these tables have been tidied, they are consolidated into a master data sets required by this project.
+Once these tables have been tidied, they are consolidated into the data sets required by this project.

 The walkthrough of this code is provided in the CodeBook.md.